-Force feedback for the Microsoft SideWinder FFB2 in MSFS 2024 and X-Plane.
+Force feedback for MSFS and X-Plane.

 Microsoft SideWinder Force Feedback 2 joystick next to a laptop running the FFB-Bridge app